Check For A Dirty Water Heater Burner

 The water heater burner is located near the base of the water heater.
 A clean flame should burn almost silently.
 If you hear a roaring noise, the burner inside the water heater is dirty.

-If a dirty water heater burner isn't the problem, consider other potential issues.
+If a dirty water heater burner isn't the problem and you still have no hot water, consider other potential issues.

 What to Do if You Have a Dirty Water Heater Burner

 You should be able to solve the problem by simply turning off the water heater momentarily and giving the burner a good clean.
-This should allow you to restore a healthy flame.
+This should allow you to restore a healthy flame and get back to enjoying your hot water!

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.